bbusenius/History-of-Guatemala-2nd-Grade/units/unit1/lesson2.md

        - **Objective**: Practice spelling and reinforce historical content.
        - **Procedure**:
          - Say, "Let’s write a sentence from the Maya story."
-         - Dictate the sentence: "The Maya ate corn."
-(English) or "Los Mayas comían maíz."
+         - Dictate the sentence: "The food they ate was the same as that which they were made of."
+(English) or "Los alimentos que comían eran los mismos de los que se les hacían."
 (Spanish).
          - Read it slowly, repeating as needed, while the student writes it in their notebook or on paper.
          - Check their spelling and praise their effort (e.g., “You spelled ‘corn’ perfectly!”).
      - **Discussion (5 minutes)**: While crafting or after, ask, “What would a Maya child do every day?”
 Suggest corn-based foods or activities from the artifact and link to the excerpt.